VERIFY BEFORE RELYING

 The state exam tests something different.
 It puts you in scenarios and asks what you would do, which rule applies, what happens next.
 That is a different skill.
 Students who only practiced recall questions are blindsided by application questions.
 The gap between "I know the definition" and "I can apply the rule in a scenario" is where most exam points are lost.
 The tricky questions strategy guide covers the exact reading techniques that prevent the most common mistakes on scenario-based questions.

 The math is not difficult.
-There are 10 to 15 formula types.
+There are a defined set of repeatable formula types in the math formulas guide.
 But students push math prep to the end of their schedule, run out of time, and show up hoping to guess through it.
-The 30-Day Study Plan dedicates an entire week to these formulas because the data shows they are the highest-leverage points on the exam.
+The 30-Day Study Plan dedicates an entire week to these formulas because they are high-leverage points.

 Overconfidence after the school exam